daily-co/pipecat-cloud-images/pipecat-starters/telnyx/README.md

 # Telnyx Voice Bot Starter

+> **⚠️ DEPRECATED**: This starter is deprecated and will be removed after October 15, 2025.
+For current examples, see the [telnyx-chatbot example](https://github.com/pipecat-ai/pipecat-examples/tree/main/telnyx-chatbot) and [Pipecat Documentation](https://docs.pipecat.ai).

 A telephone-based conversational agent built with Pipecat that connects to Telnyx for voice calls.

 ## Features